lambdaclass/concrete/ROADMAP.md

    link/display symbols, and by-identity layout lookup with diagnosing missing-field access.

+   This task also turns PRINCIPLES #12 into an adversarial metamorphic gate.
+   A strict, capture-avoiding alpha rename of source binders must preserve acceptance, observable behavior, and semantic artifacts modulo honest display names and source spans.
+A second hostile-spelling leg deliberately pressures generated mangles, builtin/intrinsic names, import aliases, and local/global collisions.
+That leg may preserve behavior or fail closed with a phase-appropriate collision diagnostic; it may never silently change behavior or trigger an internal error.
+Random fresh-name substitution is insufficient because bugs 044/050/051/054 were collision-sensitive.
+   Lowering-only sentinels such as `@fnref.*` are exercised by IR mutation fixtures, not treated as legal source identifiers.
+Keep both oracles here rather than opening a second identity-testing task.

 ### Task R-0008

 **Objective:** Fix bug 055 — sibling renamed import emits an undefined callee Resolve an import once to canonical definition identity and carry that identity through Mono/codegen; do not repair only one alias-string orientation.
 Gate plain and generic sibling imports, qualified/unqualified and renamed forms, duplicate basenames, module-order permutations, and undefined-symbol failure injection.
 This is a rejected-valid-program bug unless a wrong-code witness appears.